Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 <img src="./res/Operation/image-20240522083237530.png" alt="image-20240522083237530" style="zoom:50%;" />

-In this model, there are two identical enviroments (blue and green) running.
-On one environment is running the current productive application.
+In this model, there are two identical environments (blue and green) running.
+One environment is running the current productive application.
 If one wants to migrate to the next release, the new release is deployed to the other environment.
 Once the app has been deployed, smoke tests can be done.
 After which, with a switch, all requests can be switched over to the new environment.
 If something went wrong, the switch can be flicked back.

 The two environments alternate, which is the hot one, every release.